J-O-B/ripe-recipe/README.md

 on clicking submit a forms submit button will be given the value of "1".
 This will then satisfy the IF statement in Python and submit the form.

 > Updating a record was deleting all other fields.
 (MongoDB)

 * Fix: One fix for this bug was to suppy all of the previous information back into MongoDB.

+> Deleting item from cart would delete all items with matching descriptions.

+* Fix: Generate a random string and attach this string to each list.
+Therefore even adding the same product twice will essentially create fields that can be differentiated between.
+This was chosen as a viable solution as I wanted to retain a nested list style within my database.

 --------------------
 ## **Deployment**